Getting around Seoul: bus, subway, bike, taxi

 Getting around by bus

 The bus was our favorite means of transportation in Seoul.
-While there are plenty of lines that will get you anywhere, the best part about buses is that in certain areas they have their own designated lane.
-That means that no matter how heavy the traffic, buses will always be faster.
+While plenty of lines will get you anywhere, the best part about buses is that they have their own designated lane in certain areas.
+That means that buses will always be faster no matter how heavy the traffic.

 Also, there are different types of buses depending on their itinerary and prices:

-• Blue buses – for long distances within Seoul – basic fare 1300 won
+- Blue buses – for long distances within Seoul – basic fare of 1300 won

-• Green buses – for transportation between blue bus stops and subway stops – basic fare 1300 won
+- Green buses – for transportation between blue bus stops and subway stops – basic fare of 1300 won

-Getting on the bus is done only from the front door and you can get off by using the middle or back doors.
-Don’t forget to validate your card once you get on the bus, and before you get off.
+Getting on and off the bus is only from the front door; you can use the middle or back doors.
+Don’t forget to validate your card once you get on and before you get off.

-Chairs in the front part of the bus are usually for elderly and/or pregnant women.
+Chairs in the front part of the bus are usually for elderly and pregnant women.

-At each bus stop, you will find a map of all the bus itineraries, but also an electronic sign that shows in real time which bus will come next.
+At each bus stop, you will find a map of all the bus itineraries and an electronic sign that shows in real time which bus will come next.

 You can also check your itinerary and bus options directly on Naver.

-Another option is this site where you can see all the bus stops around your location, together with buses and timetables.
+Another option is this site, which allows you to see all the bus stops around your location, together with buses and timetables.

-Of course, as you can see, most information is displayed in Korean, but it isn’t so difficult to understand.
+Of course, most information is displayed in Korean, but it isn’t difficult to understand.

 Taxi

-There are different types of taxis you can choose from.
-Don’t be fooled by the different colors of the cars, they might all have the same rate no matter if they are orange or grey.
+You can choose from different types of taxis.
+Don’t be fooled by the different colors of the cars; they might all have the same rate, whether they are orange or grey.

-The black taxis are specific for foreigners with drivers speaking English/Chinese/Japanese.
-You can check it out at International taxies.
+The black taxis are specifically for foreigners, and the drivers speak English, Chinese, or Japanese.
+You can check them out at International Taxies.

-Many taxi drivers don’t speak English so it might be helpful to use a taxi app (such as Kakao Taxi) or have your destination written in Korean.
+Many taxi drivers don’t speak English, so using a taxi app (such as Kakao Taxi) or having your destination written in Korean might be helpful.
 We speak from experience when we tell you it will be challenging to get a driver to find an address written in English.

-You can pay by card inside the car, and you are not expected to leave any tip.
+You can pay by card inside the car and are not expected to leave any tip.

 Bike